lokuger/lokuger.github.io/_pages/research.md

 ## Physical Modelling of Imaging Systems
 I work on mathematical tasks arising in imaging modalities, including for example CT and MRI, but also less known setups like Compton scattering tomography and Compton cameras.
 In absence of training data, the successful solution of an inverse problem relies on a careful translation of physical principles into a mathematical forward model and further into efficient code.

+## Miscellaneous
+Blog articles on recent applied mathematics research:\
+Being interested in the wide variety of applications of mathematics in sciences, technology and society, I sometimes write blog articles on recent research papers in the journal *European Journal of Applied Mathematics (EJAM)* by Cambridge University Press.
+Some of my recent articles featuring new papers in EJAM can be found here: https://www.cambridge.org/core/blog/tag/ejam/